codeigniter4/CodeIgniter4/user_guide_src/source/installation/index.rst

 `Git <https://git-scm.com/>`_.
 Which is right for you?

-- We recommend the Composer installation.
-Because it keeps CodeIgniter up to date easily.
+- We recommend the Composer installation because it keeps CodeIgniter up to date easily.
 - If you would like the simple "download & go" install that CodeIgniter3 is known for, choose the manual installation.